Ayhamalahmad/weatherApp/README.md

 ### Author

-The Weather App was developed by [Ayham Alahmad].
-You can contact the author at [ayhamalahmadcontact@gmail.com].
+The Weather App was developed by Ayham Alahmad.
+You can contact the author at ayhamalahmadcontact@gmail.com.